 The rise of the Roman Republic prompted great change around the Mediterranean and Western Europe.
 In the centuries preceding and during the Roman ascendancy, the repercussions of Alexander the Great’s conquests – and death – were still being felt across the region.

-Phoenician colonies littered the Mediterranean, and were by all means the centres of regional trade in the ancient world.
-Rome would have to compete with these, which were tightly linked through trade to the Greek city states of the time.
+Phoenician colonies littered the Mediterranean, and were, by all means, the centres of regional trade in the ancient world.
+Rome would have to compete with these, which were tightly linked through trade with the Greek city-states of the time.

 They will clash.
 After all, Queen Dido condemned both the Romans and Carthaginians to perpetual enmity, remember?
 That story will come later, however.